eheiden/nodecg-netrunnerdb-cards/README.md

 netrunner-card-overlay is a [NodeCG](http://github.com/nodecg/nodecg) bundle.
-It was originally written by dodgepong (https://github.com/dodgepong/nodecg-netrunnerdb-cards), and this version of the repo has been forked by Eric Heiden.
+It was originally written by [dodgepong](https://github.com/dodgepong/nodecg-netrunnerdb-cards), and this version of the repo has been forked by Eric Heiden.
 The blame for any bugs belongs to Eric.

 It works with NodeCG versions which satisfy this [semver](https://docs.npmjs.com/getting-started/semantic-versioning) range: `~2.1.1`
 You will need to have an appropriate version of NodeCG installed to use it.